cakephp/docs/en/console-and-shells.rst

 Adding subcommands can be done as part of a fluent method chain.

-Building a ConsoleOptionParser from an array
+Building a ConsoleOptionParser from an Array
 --------------------------------------------

 .. php:method:: buildFromArray($spec)